haiwen/seafile-admin-docs/manual/docker/pro-edition/deploy_seafile_pro_with_docker.md

 ### `/opt/seafile-data`

-Placeholder spot for /opt/seafile-data volumes.
+Placeholder spot for shared volumes.
 You may elect to store certain persistent information outside of a container, in our case we keep various log files and upload directory outside.
 This allows you to rebuild containers easily without losing important information.

 * /opt/seafile-data/seafile: This is the directory for seafile server configuration 、logs and data.
   * /opt/seafile-data/seafile/logs: This is the directory that would contain the log files of seafile server processes.
 For example, you can find seaf-server logs in `/opt/seafile-data/seafile/logs/seafile.log`.